2024-03-18 17:35:00

 Carmen Basolas, director of Institutional Relations and Sustainability of Chiesi Spain and Portugal.

 What are the main lines of the project?
 First, improve diagnosis through the establishment of spirometry laboratories, these tests allow people to measure their lung capacity and detect abnormalities.
-According to experts, in Spain it is a common practice, however, in Not even health professionals know about Peru.
+According to experts, in Spain it is a common practice, however, in Not even health professionals know regarding Peru.
 For this reason, another leg of the project is the training and education of specialists in the area, but also of patients and families.

 Likewise, GASP is committed to awareness through information and prevention programs, but also works to ensure access to adequate service and treatment for all patients.
 “Peru is one of the countries where we are present, but we have also carried this project to Guyana and Nepal“said Salvadori.